Newspaper Page Text

 Toys will be issued upon written

-permits to parents from December
+permits lo parents from December

 17 to December 24

-i You ‘Mr. and Mrs. Birmingham,
+You, Mr and Mrs. Birmingham,

 and young Mr. and Miss Birming

-ham, can do your bit to make some
+ham. can do your bit to make some

 youngster happy Christmas.
 Cash

-may be sent to Principal A. H. Par
+may be sent to Principal A H. Par

-‘kvr and his finance committee
+ker and his finance committee

 group with headquarters at the In